-- 4. Cap the PCR tubes tightly.
-Vortex the reaction to ensure complete mixture.
+- 4. Pipette up and down to ensure complete mixture.
+Cap the PCR tubes tightly.
 Quick spin the tubes to collect the material to the bottom. - 5.
 Incubate the reaction at 37°C for 1 hour.

-Step B: Biotinylation Reaction
+Section B: Biotinylation Reaction

 - 1. Quickly spin the PCR tubes to collect the contents at the bottom. - 2.
 Add 20 μl Biotin Conjugation Solution to each reaction. - 3.
 Cap the PCR tubes tightly.
 Vortex the reaction to ensure complete mixture.
 Quick spin the tubes to collect the material to the bottom. - 4.
 Incubate the reaction for 1 hour at 37°C.